department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### I

 - illness: use "illness" to refer to diseases.
+- independent living services: no hyphen for the compound adjective.
 - Individual Unemployability status: defined as being unable to work.
 - individually unemployable: Lowercase.
 - input: use "record."